divan/expvarmon/README.md

 	For more details and docs, see README: http://github.com/divan/expvarmon

 So, yes, you can specify multiple ports, using '-' for ranges, and specify fully-qualified URLs for remote apps.
+To override default URL endpoint ("/debug/vars"), use -endpoint flag.

 You can also monitor expvarmon itself, using -self flag.